 Self-Care Can Be a Game-Changer In Helping Your Child’s ADHD

 Getting stressed out from time to time is part of parenting.
 But when you’re calm and focused, you’re more likely to deal properly with the issues your child is dealing with.
-Like I said above, managing your stress can change the stress levels in your home.
-I know how it impacts my house.
-The vast majority of the time I am relaxed and chill.
-On my off days, usually due to fatigue and overwhelm (raising five kids while running multiple businesses is not for the faint of heart).
+Managing your stress can change the stress levels in your home.

 Find something you love and make it a priority in your routine.
-My favorites include morning alone time to read, mid-day workouts and walks, and especially evening bubble baths where I hide from everyone after a long day.
+My favorites include morning alone time to read, mid-day workouts and walks, and especially evening bubble baths.
 These times of the day are just for me.
 Find time each day, just for you.
-Even you need to hide as I do.

 In addition to these at-home tips, Leigh Brain & Spine offers a med-free Child ADHD treatment in our center and at home.
 Our treatment options could help your child overcome some of those challenges that come with ADHD or other mental health-related challenges.
 Learn more about our at-home neurofeedback program by entering your information below.